microsoft/PowerPlatformConnectors/certified-connectors/IN-D KYC-India/Readme.md

 You will nedd the following to proceed

-• Active Microsoft Power Automate, Power Apps, Logic Apps account
+• Active Microsoft Power Automate, Power Apps, Logic Apps account <br />
 • You need an API key to access the connector which you can get from IN-D One portal.

 ### Supported Operations